EspressoAdvice.comUpdated June 2026

 Breville

-View on Amazon
+Check Price on Amazon US

 The Breville Dual Boiler is what you get when a mainstream manufacturer takes the dual boiler concept and makes it genuinely approachable.
 Separate boilers for brewing and steaming, a PID on each, and programmable pre-infusion that you can dial in for different beans.
 The LCD shot clock tells you exactly what's happening during extraction.

 The insider detail most people don't talk about: the Breville Dual Boiler has a larger 84oz water tank than most machines in this class.
-On a dual boiler, that matters — you're running two boilers and refilling matters less.
+On a dual boiler, that matters, you're running two boilers and refilling matters less.

 Who it's right for: Anyone stepping up from a single-boiler machine who wants proper dual boiler performance without a European import, service uncertainty, or a $2,500+ price tag.